derekburgess/seg-graph-rag/README.md

 `mkdir datasets`

-Note: At this point you can operate the Segmented RAG using only 2 commands.
+At this point you can operate the Segmented RAG using only 2 commands.

 If you want to use the graph approach, download and install the Neo4j desktop app, which will handle the driver install and provide some useful graph GUI tools.

-Note: After installing Neo4j GUI, create a Project and DBMS, after which you can install the needed Graph Design Science Library plugin.
+After installing Neo4j GUI, create a Project and DBMS, after which you can install the needed Graph Design Science Library plugin.

 Configure the environment to work with Neo4j: